juren53/HST-Metadata/README.md

 Media files consist of photos, audio and video files.

 The initial focus of the project is the photo collection to be followed by audio files and finally video files.

+This work is being under the direction of Laurie Austin, Audiovisual Archives, Harry S. Truman Presidential Library.